junyuan-chen/ReadStatTables.jl/docs/src/man/date-and-time-values.md

 [^1]:

-    For Stata, all date/time formats except `%tC` and `%d` are supported.
+    For Stata, all date/time formats except `"%tC"` and `"%d"` are supported.
-    The only difference between the `%tC` format and the `%tc` format is that `%tC` takes into account leap seconds while `%tc` does not.
+    The only difference between the `"%tC"` format and the `"%tc"` format is that `"%tC"` takes into account leap seconds while `"%tc"` does not.
     Since the `DateTime` type in the
     [Dates](https://docs.julialang.org/en/v1/stdlib/Dates/) module
     does not allow leap seconds,
-    only the `%tc` format is supported.
+    only the `"%tc"` format is supported.
-    The `%d` format that appears in earlier versions of Stata is no longer documented in recent versions.
+    The `"%d"` format that appears in earlier versions of Stata is no longer documented in recent versions.
     For SAS and SPSS, the coverage of date/time formats might be less comprehensive.